bruab/bruab.github.io/prose-sitemap.md

 I don't always sell services—sometimes I just introduce potential clients to smart and helpful people.
 There's a partial list of those smart and helpful people [here](/rolodex).

-I've made a page that lists [guest appearances](/guest-spots) I've made on other folks' podcasts and YouTube channels, and I usually make a dedicated page to share with their audience (e.g. my [FreelanceU page](/freelanceu) or my [Deliberate Freelancer](/deliberate-freelancer) page).
+I've got a page that lists [guest appearances](/guest-spots) I've made on other folks' podcasts and YouTube channels, and I usually make a dedicated page to share with their audience (e.g. my [FreelanceU page](/freelanceu) or my [Deliberate Freelancer](/deliberate-freelancer) page).

 Speaking of guest appearances, I also have a [media](/media) page.

 I quit social media and made a [page about that](/social).
 Then I missed posting, so I made a page for [takes](/takes).

-Some other pages that were born in the aftermath of leaving social media: a "let's be friends" link to share with fellow [conversion optimization folks](/cro-friends), a signup page for my [paper-and-snail-mail newsletter](/letters),
+Some other pages that were born in the aftermath of leaving social media: a "let's be friends" link to share with fellow [conversion optimization folks](/cro-friends), a signup page for my [paper-and-snail-mail newsletter](/letters).

 Want to send me a message?
 Visit my [contact](/contact) page.
 (Want to send it encrypted?
 Here's my [public key](/public-key).)